HS2 procurement update

 Warwickshire Community and Voluntary Action (WCAVA) provides a range of free infrastructure support services to third sector organisations across Warwickshire, including training, funding advice, organisational development, volunteer support services and representation of the sector.

 Any third sector organisation looking for advice can seek help through their website or by visiting or calling their local WCAVA office – there is one in each District and Borough and contact details are on the website.

 Coventry and Warwickshire Co Operative Development Agency can offer advice on social enterprise and community interest company set ups.

 Contract terms and conditions

-Minor changes to these terms and conditions may be evidenced on the face of the PO issued by the Council.
-Any purchase by the Council is conditional upon acceptance of these terms and conditions by the supplier.
+Minor changes to these terms and conditions may be evidenced on the face of the PO issued by us.
+Any purchase we make is conditional upon acceptance of these terms and conditions by the supplier.

-If you do not wish to accept these terms and conditions, then you should not accept the PO and you should inform the Council as soon as possible.
+If you do not wish to accept these terms and conditions, then you should not accept the PO and you should inform us as soon as possible.